j9recurses/calculatorApp/README.md

 DRYs up your code, but also
 makes the application code more readable.

-Additionally, I tried to organize my services by concerns: for instance, in my app, I have the following factory services:
+<span>Additionally, I tried to organize my services by concerns:
+for instance, in my app, I
+have the following factory services:

-CalculatorMath: handles all the math operation functions
++CalculatorMath: handles all the math operation functions
                 ÷, x, +, -, %, etc
-CalculatorSetup: Generates all the data needed to initialize
++CalculatorSetup: Generates all the data needed to initialize
                   the calculator app.

-CalculatorDuties: Creates and manages the app data
++CalculatorDuties: Creates and manages the app data
                   the calculator needs maintain
                   to maintain its state

-CalculatorClicks: handles persistence and management app
++CalculatorClicks: handles persistence and management app
             of data after given user action is taken in the calculator: is, in the case of click on a digit button, the controller fires